 Asthma is a common problem.
 Whatever the source and whatever situation you live in, indoor air quality almost certainly plays a role and can be improved with a number of potential upgrades that can make your home more comfortable for members of your family.

-The Problem with Indoor Air Quality
+Indoor Air Quality Problems

-Upgrade Options for Your Home
+Options to Upgrade Your Home

 The best solution when this happens is to have the air quality systems in your home upgraded.
 Such upgrades can be made to the filtration system in the form of high-MERV rated filters or HEPA filters, to your ventilation system including installation of UV germicidal lights and air cleaners.
 Not every home needs each of these systems installed, however, so it is important to talk with a professional before having any one upgrade made to determine what will work best for you.